tenizz/restaurant/README.md

-Website designed for Restaurant
+Website designed for the Restaurant.

-Includes Booking Form, Adress Data and Overall Info about Restaurant itself
+It includes Booking Form, Adress Data and Overall Info about Restaurant itself